 Taking pictures of these " unintended installations " as if they were a part of the exhibition, carefully chosen and installed by the curators themselves.
 As if documenting them, gave them suddenly their proper existence.
 By blurring the boundaries of what’s part of the show or not, these images are questioning the photographic document as tool of legitimization of this existence.

-Every image refers to the official route/plan distributed to the visitors at the entrance, making the current project a secret visit in the official visit.
+Every image refers to the official route/plan distributed to the visitors at the entrance, making the current project an alternative visit in the official visit.